AdiFBubu/Personal-Projects/Professor Pac-Man (C#)/README.md

 &emsp;&emsp;**3.Third window - the PAC-MAN game**<br>
 ![image](https://github.com/user-attachments/assets/dbc9f00f-cf61-463f-b828-2f86879b5dbd) <br><br>
-&emsp;&emsp;Once in this window, the game starts.
+&emsp;&emsp;Once you get to this window, the game starts.
 The aim of the game is to collect all 34 coins without being touched by the 3 moving ghosts and without hitting the green walls.
 In this case, the message "You win!" will be displayed at the end.
-However, if one of the unfavorable events, mentioned above, occurs, the game stops with the message: "You lose!".
+However, if one of the unfavorable events (mentioned above) occurs, the game stops with the message: "You lose!".
 To restart the game, press the ENTER key.
-When the user feels it is time to go back to solving the grid, all he has to do is press the red "X" button in the top-right corner.
+When the user feels it is time to go back to solving the exercises, all he has to do is press the red "X" button in the top-right corner.